 Elimination of the external stoma bag and associated care requirements

-Return to normal bowel movements through the natural path
+Return to normal bowel movements through the natural pathway

 Improved body image and quality of life for most patients